clintonbf/Clints-doc-project/index.md

 #### Know the risks!
 MindBody is a production level software; changes made to services, prices, customer accounts, etc. take _immediate effect_.
 Be very careful and cautious before executing changes that have significant impact.Each procedure has the potential level of disruption to the business if mis-used.
-Each procedure has the potential level of disruption to the business if mis-used.
+Each procedure notes the potential level of disruption to the business if mis-used.

 ---